Skip to main content

 Before - My Baby Dresser

-If you haven’t checked out my last furniture flip you should really see it.
-See how I made over a mid-century modern side table that I got on Craigslist for free with these awesome vintage geography maps that my step-dad bought for me!
+If you haven’t checked out my last furniture piece, I gave it a new look.
+You should see it!
+See how I made over a mid-century modern side table that I got on Craigslist for free with these awesome vintage geography maps that my stepdad bought for me!

-Onto this fun stencil project brought to you by Royal Design Studio.
-I have fallen deeply in love with there stencil cremes!
+Onto this fun stencil DIY dresser makeover project brought to you by Royal Design Studio.
+I have fallen deeply in love with their stencil cremes!
 If you want to learn how to stencil check out their site!

 RDS Brush and Stencil Creme